 What you can do afterward:

-• Add interactive questions between clips
+Add interactive question tiles between video clips

 6. Generate a Standalone Assessment